scraswell/golangca/openssl/README.md

 - Randomize the passphrase and place it in a permissions protected file to reside in the container filesystem.
 - Implement revocation.
 - Implement CRL generation

-## Outstanding
-- Move generate key and generate CSR to a common library for use in CLI applications.
+- Moved generate key and generate CSR to a common library for use in CLI applications.
   - CLI will facilitate generating keys and CSRs to submit to the CA for signing.
 - A method to obtain the CRL.

+## Outstanding
+- implement the web API for the SSL CA
+- implement a CLI for generating keys, CSRs and submitting requests to the online CA
 - Implement scheduler for DB update such that expired certificates will be updated in the DB without user interaction.
 - REST API for the service
 - When signing the certificate, produce, for-download a working certificate chain.